poohitan/tomorrow-backend-code-challenge/README.md

 * Pay attention to software design and clean code (We are believers of the [SOLID](https://en.wikipedia.org/wiki/SOLID) design principals).
 * The service's interface should be [RESTful](https://restfulapi.net/).
 A great example for a RESTful API is [JSON Placeholder](https://jsonplaceholder.typicode.com/guide.html).
 * We also care about things like readability, maintainability, naming, and in general everything that makes the code easy to understand and extend. **Think about the app as it should be ready to be shipped to production.**
 * You are free to add any libraries of your desire.
-* You will have to use [Tomorrow.io's Weather API](https://www.tomorrow.io/weather-api).
-Explore the API to understand which service suits you best.

 Don't hesitate to contact us with any question.